GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==

 New in v2.4:
- - Add nicknames for RSpecs; includes ability to specify a default location (#265)
+ - Add nicknames for RSpecs; includes ability to specify a default location.
+See the sample omni_config for deatils. (#265)
  - Make `allocate` accept rspecs loaded from a url (#287)
- - Make calls using your GENI Clearinghouse account not require a project if slice URN is given (#293)
+ - New command `nicknames` lists the known aggregate and rspec nicknames (#146)
- - Renew to now or past raises an exception (#337)
+ - Split aggregate nicknames into a separate file from `omni_config`. (#352) Omni periodically downloads a config file of standard aggregate nicknames so you don't have to define these, and can get such nicknames as soon as new aggregates are available.
- - New option `--speaksfor` to specify a user urn for the speaks for option (#339) See http://groups.geni.net/geni/wiki/GAPI_AM_API_DRAFT#ChangeSetP:SupportproxyclientsthatSpeakForanexperimenter
+ - New option `--speaksfor` to specify a user urn for the speaks for option. (#339) See http://groups.geni.net/geni/wiki/GAPI_AM_API_DRAFT#ChangeSetP:SupportproxyclientsthatSpeakForanexperimenter
- - New option `--cred` to specify file containing a credential to send to any call that takes a list of credentials.
+ - New option `--cred` to specify a file containing a credential to send to any call that takes a list of credentials.
 Supply this argument as many times as desired. (#46)
- - New option `--optionsfile` takes the name of a JSON format file listing additional named options to supply to calls that take options (#327)
+ - New option `--optionsfile` takes the name of a JSON format file listing additional named options to supply to calls that take options. (#327)
    Sample options file content:
 {{{
 {